USEPA/IntraCMS/README.md

 1. From command line, run command  `git clone https://github.com/USEPA/ORDatWork.git`.
 2. If required, enter git username/email and password when prompted.
 3. `cd ORDatWork` -- Navigate into the cloned git repo
-4. `git checkout origin/development` -- checkout the development branch
+4. `git checkout -b origin/development` -- checkout the development branch
 5. `composer install` -- install all dependencies for the project.
 This can take some time.
     * For a Windows environment, this must be done in a BASH command line.
 Try GIT bash, included with the GIT installation, or Ubuntu Bash, new to Windows 10.